robertarles/saucers/README.md

 # saucers

+[DEPRECATED] My experiment with Rust was fun,I actually love the language.
+In the end, if I add features, though, I'll be doing it in the Go implementation.
+See [sauceutil](https://github.com/robertarles/sauceutil) instead
 A command line utility to interface with the saucelabs API.

 It is expected that you already have the environment variables SAUCE_USERNAME and SAUCE_ACCESS_KEY set in your command line environment.